erthward/geonomics/README.rst

 *********

 .. image:: ./img/gnx_mini.png
+   :scale 50
+   :align left

 Forward-time, individual-based, landscape genomic simulation in Python.

+**Geonomics** allows users to build and run arbitrarily complex, forward-time, agent-based, and spatially explicit simulations for landscape genomics.
+It is designed to allow novice Python users to create sophisticated simulations with minimal code, while also allowing advanced users a high level of extensibility and customizability.

+We will continue to expand and add functionality in future versions.
+Please contact us with questions, suggestions, or requests!

 .. code-block:: python

        .                  .   ::::::          :::    :: :::::::::::.           .